bedops/bedops/docs/content/revision-history.rst

 * :ref:`bedmap <bedmap>`

-  * Added new ``--echo-ref-row-id`` option to report reference row ID elements.
+  * Added new :code:`--echo-ref-row-id` option to report reference row ID elements.

 * Starch C++ API

-  * Fixed bug with extraction of archives made with ``starch --gzip`` (thanks to Brad Gulko for the bug report and Paul Verhoeven and Peter Weir for compile and testing assistance).
+  * Fixed bug with extraction of archives made with :code:`starch --gzip` (thanks to Brad Gulko for the bug report and Paul Verhoeven and Peter Weir for compile and testing assistance).

 * General improvements